Axway/flowmanager/README.md

 ### Remove

 * Be sure you are in the same `docker-compose` path
-* Type `docker-compose down -v`, this will remove all the contianers, volumes and other parts related to the containers.
+* Type `docker-compose down -v`, this will remove all the containers, volumes and other parts related to the containers.

 ## Contribute